rsksmart/RSKIPs/IPs/RSKIP61.md

 }
 ```

 There are 31536000 seconds in a year.
 2^32 =4294967296.
 SecondsAYear/2^32= 0.00734.
 A byte pays 14.68 gas units a year.
-An simple account (without code) pays 3750 gas units/year.
-An simple account cannot consume rent more than four times a year.
+A simple account (without code) pays 3750 gas units/year.
+A simple account cannot consume rent more than four times a year.

 This callRentGas is consumed from the transaction rentGas.
-If this becomes begative, the transaction is reverted.
+If this becomes negative, the transaction is reverted.
 If it's still zero or positive, the value of lastRentPaidTime is updated.

 The cost of a byte is 15.625 gas per byte a year.